60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 48. Seasonal books challenge

 Do you have a stack of Halloween books already?
 Christmas picture books?
-Or springtime reads?
+Or springtime picture books or summer book reads?

 Create a challenge to read them all, or check out several new ones your child will enjoy reading.